Welcome To Bitcoin

 Historical Milestones of Bitcoin

-The Bitcoin White Paper, Genesis Block, and First Transaction (2008-2009):
+The Bitcoin White Paper and Genesis Block (2008-2009):

 2008: Satoshi Nakamoto publishes the "Bitcoin: A Peer-to-Peer Electronic Cash System" white paper, introducing a decentralized approach to digital currency transactions, laying the groundwork for Bitcoin.

 2009: The first Bitcoin block, known as the Genesis Block, is mined, marking the operational launch of the Bitcoin network.
-Shortly after, the first transaction takes place between Nakamoto and Hal Finney, demonstrating Bitcoin's practical use as a digital currency.

 First Commercial Transaction (2010):